gered/Llanfair/README.md

 # Llanfair

+**This project is not maintained anymore.
+I have not speedrun anything in over a year, and while I once thought I might come back to it again, that is highly unlikely to be the case anymore.**

+---

 [From the homepage](http://jenmaarai.com/llanfair/en/):

 > Llanfair is a free software that helps speedrunners keep track of their run.
 Released in August 2012, its capacity for customization and its portability allowed it to garner some recognition in the scene.
 Developed in Java, Llanfair can run on Windows, MacOS, or Unix.